Day One | Wednesday, 11 March 2026

 FUTURE WORKFORCE DESIGN

-Case Study: Reskill to retain
+Case Study: Reskill and upskill to retain

 Creating new career pathways in data, analytics, and AI through immersive reskilling